 - client.py Where you will write your Client implementation.
-Put all of your code in this file. - base\client.py Contains the base class you will subclass for your client. - insecure\client.py Contains a baseline implementation which is functionally correct, but has no security built-in.
+Put all of your code in this file. - base_client.py Contains the base class you will subclass for your client. - insecure_client.py

+Contains a baseline implementation which is functionally correct, but has no security built-in.
 It is described in the Reference Implementation Section.
+It is very simple (at only 50 lines).

+• crypto.py

+Contains the provided cryptographic API you must use.
+Your client will be passed a Crypto object which you will use to access this API.

+• servers.py

+Contains the (non-malicious) StorageServer and PublicKeyServer implementations.
+Your code will be graded using a malicious StorageServer.

+• util.py

-It is very simple (at only 50 lines). - crypto.py Contains the provided cryptographic API you must use.
-Your client will be passed a Crypto object which you will use to access this API. - servers.py Contains the (non-malicious) StorageServer and PublicKeyServer implementations. - util.py Contains potentially useful utility functions. - run\part1\tests.py A Python script to run the provided tests for Part 1. - run\part2\tests.py A Python script to run the provided tests for Part 2.
+Contains potentially useful utility functions, like object to string serialization function.

+- run_part1_tests.py A Python script to run the provided tests for Part 1. - run_part2_tests.py A Python script to run the provided tests for Part 2.

-The documentation for all these files is available online at https://inst.eecs.berkeley.edu/~cs161/sp16/projects/2/docs/.
+The documentation for all these files is available online at https://inst.eecs.berkeley. edu/~cs161/fa16/projects/2/docs/.

 You must use our provided crypto.py API for all of your security-critical operations.
 Do not implement your own versions of symmetric (or asymmetric) key operations.
 This API has access to all the raw primitives we have taught you.
 Do not create a new instance of the Crypto object: use the one passed to you during initialization.
 It also has a secure random-bytes generator and other accessory methods.
 You should inspect it to see how it calls into PyCrypto, to understand what security properties you can expect out of this module.
-We have provided this API to you as a cleaner interface than the hundred possible methods in PyCrypto.
+We have provided this API to you as a cleaner interface than the hundred possible methods in PyCrypto, and operates on strings for easier debugging.
 But, we expect that you will understand the consequences of how this code behaves.
 You must NOT call into PyCrypto yourself.

-The skeleton provided in client.py calls BaseClient.\\init\\(), which sets up the client attributes, and calls the method generate\public\key\pair().
+The skeleton provided in client.py calls BaseClient.init(), which sets up the client attributes, and calls the method generate_public_key_pair().
 This method will automatically put the key to the public key server, and save a copy of your private key to the filesystem.
-This is the only persistent state that your client can use (that is, you can assume that for the same username, a client will have the same public/private keys even if restarted).
-You should call this method exactly once.
+This is the only persistent state that your client can use (you can assume that for the same username, a client will have the same public/private keys even if restarted).
+Your client code should call this method exactly once.

 Your code must not spawn other processes, read or write to the file system, open any network connections, or otherwise attack the autograder.
 We will run your code in an isolated sandbox.
-If we detect any adversarial behavior you will get no credit for the project.
+Any adversarial behavior will be seen as cheating.